heatherzh01/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*

+First of all, talk to raspberry pi different codes to store them in file using the webcam microphone.
+For example, "ice cream" means dealer tells you better fold now "ice cream" --> "fold"; "cheese" means dealer tells you there is a chance you can bluff other players and not losing much money "cheese" --> "bluff";

+Afterwards, whenever someone mentions the key(e.g. "cheese"), the system will show text in the output, showing "bluff" to tell the straightforward instruction of what to do in this game to win.

 *Include videos or screencaptures of both the system and the controller.*